26th Berlin International Film Festival

-The 26th annual Berlin International Film Festival was held from 25 June – 6 July 1976.
-The Golden Bear was awarded to the American film Buffalo Bill and the Indians, or Sitting Bull's History Lesson directed by Robert Altman.
+The 26th annual Berlin International Film Festival was held from 25 June to 6 July 1976.
+The Golden Bear was awarded to Buffalo Bill and the Indians, or Sitting Bull's History Lesson directed by Robert Altman.

 The Japanese film In the Realm of the Senses by Nagisa Oshima was confiscated during the Berlinale premiere of the film and banned after a court hearing.
 Charlie Chaplin's 1957 film A King in New York was also screened at the festival.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: